E-Invoice Applicability Limit in 2025-26: Latest Rules, Threshold & Who Must Comply

 Yes, it requires some adjustment, but once you set it up, it can actually simplify your billing and reduce errors.
 This makes your compliance quick, easy, and free from penalties.

-The GST e-invoice limit in 2025 is ₹5 crore.
-Businesses with a turnover of ₹5 crore or more in any financial year since 2017-18 must issue e-invoices.
+The GST e-invoice limit in 2026 remains ₹5 crore.
+Any business with an Aggregate Annual Turnover (AATO) exceeding ₹5 crore in any financial year from 2017-18 onwards must generate e-invoices.